Ugandan Americans: Demography

 Most people who immigrate come from cities, especially Kampala, and rural emigration is low.
 Ugandans who want to work in rural areas or in public practice do not usually migrate.

 Many Ugandans in United States are medical, legal, computer scientists, workers or engage in civil service, work in blue-collar jobs or religious professions.

 Many Ugandan nurses immigrate to the United States and Canada, and formerly to the UK, due to high rates of pay.
 Due to emigration for financial benefit there are few nurses in Uganda and 70% of them want to emigrate.
 The U.S. is perceived to have better pay and less competition to enter the country.
-Most students who migrate learned about opportunities for the emigration of their friends and colleagues who had already emigrated, because information on migration in Uganda, isn't very accessible.
+Most students who migrate learned about opportunities for the emigration of their friends and colleagues who had already emigrated, because information on migration in Uganda isn't very accessible.

 According to the Migration Policy Institute, the total number of immigrants in the USA from Uganda estimated for 2015 to 2019 was 31,400, the state with the largest number being Massachusetts with 5,200 people.
-Nationally, the top counties of settlement were as follows:
+The top counties of Ugandan settlement in the United States were as follows: